jordanbaird/Ice/FREQUENT_ISSUES.md

 ## How do I solve the `Ice cannot arrange menu bar items in automatically hidden menu bars` error?

-1. Open `System Preferences` on your Mac
+1. Open `System Settings` on your Mac
 2. Go to `Control Center`
 3. Select `Never` as shown in the image below
 4. Update your `Menu Bar Items` in `Ice`